JackieGH/cse15l-lab-reports/researching-commands.md

 Generates the output:
 <pre>
-Islam, and celebrated recent suicide <b>bombings</b> of American military facilities in the
+Islam, and celebrated recent suicide <b>bomb</b>ings of American military facilities in the
         Kingdom.
-It praised the 1983 suicide <b>bomb</b>ing in Beirut that killed 241 U.S. Marines, the 1992 bombing in Aden, and especially the 1993 firefight in Somalia after which November 24, 1989, when a remotely controlled car bomb killed Azzam and both of his fatwa demanding their eviction.
-In December, bombs exploded at two hotels in Aden In November 1995, a car bomb exploded outside a Saudi-U.S. joint facility in Riyadh In June 1996, an enormous truck bomb detonated in the Khobar Towers residential cloudy are the 1993 bombing of the World Trade Center, a plot that same year to particular interest in learning how to use truck bombs such as the one that had Dozens of additional militants arrived on later flights. embassy in Nairobi was an easy target because a car bomb could be parked close by, Members of the cells rented residences, and purchased bomb-making materials and bombs, and acquired the delivery vehicles.
-On August 4, they made one last casing On the morning of August 7, the bomb-laden trucks drove into the embassies roughly permissible under Islam."
-Asked if he had indeed masterminded these bombings, Bin
+It praised the 1983 suicide <b>bomb</b>ing in Beirut that killed 241 U.S. Marines, the 1992 <b>bomb</b>ing in Aden, and especially the 1993 firefight in Somalia after which November 24, 1989, when a remotely controlled car <b>bomb</b> killed Azzam and both of his fatwa demanding their eviction.
+In December, <b>bomb</b>s exploded at two hotels in Aden In November 1995, a car <b>bomb</b> exploded outside a Saudi-U.S. joint facility in Riyadh In June 1996, an enormous truck <b>bomb</b> detonated in the Khobar Towers residential cloudy are the 1993 <b>bomb</b>ing of the World Trade Center, a plot that same year to particular interest in learning how to use truck <b>bomb</b>s such as the one that had Dozens of additional militants arrived on later flights. embassy in Nairobi was an easy target because a car <b>bomb</b> could be parked close by, Members of the cells rented residences, and purchased <b>bomb</b>-making materials and
+        <b>bomb</b>s, and acquired the delivery vehicles.
+On August 4, they made one last casing
+    On the morning of August 7, the <b>bomb</b>-laden trucks drove into the embassies roughly permissible under Islam."
+Asked if he had indeed masterminded these <b>bomb</b>ings, Bin
  </pre>
 Similarly, the command-line input: